 That pretty much takes care of the clothing I use for running.
 As far as shirts go, I usually just grab a normal t-shirt to run in.
 I don’t much care for the fancy ‘tech’ shirts specially made for running; just don’t like the feel of the material.

 I don’t run with hydration packs or a water bottle.
-I typically will keep my 32oz Camelbak Eddy water bottle in my car and hydrate after my run.
+I typically will keep my CamelBak Eddy Drinking Bottle in my car and hydrate after my run.
 The key is to be hydrated before the run so you’re not relying on carrying water with you.

 That’s my loadout for trail running these days.
 For those of you that run I’d like to hear your opinions and what you choose to use.